Clan Rising

 What does the surname Sutherland mean?

-From Sudr-land — Old Norse for 'southern land', the name the Norse of Caithness gave to the territory south of their own lands.
+From Sudr-land, Old Norse for 'southern land', the name the Norse of Caithness gave to the territory south of their own lands.
 The county and the clan derive directly from the Norse usage, retained when the territory passed under Scottish royal control in the 13th century.
 The Sutherlands of Sutherland descend from Hugh of Sutherland (d. before 1248); the Earldom of Sutherland was created c.1235 for William of Sutherland and is among the oldest peerages in Scotland.
+The Earldom of Sutherland is the oldest of the Highland earldoms, dating from c.

 Where does the Sutherland family come from?